We have gathered some of our favorite non-casserole dinners!

 After having my third baby, a friend in the neighborhood brought over this amazing chicken dish that everyone (even my picky eaters) gobbled up.
 I texted her right away, having to know her recipe.
 Come to find out, it was this Thai coconut milk grilled chicken over coconut rice and I’ve made it many times since.

 20. Stuffed peppers

 Stuffed peppers are both easy and portable and most people forget about them when trying to decide what dish to take to a friend.

 21. Easy cashew chicken over rice

-I like meals I can prepare in 30 minutes or less.
+I like non-casserole dinners I can prepare in 30 minutes or less.
 Cashew chicken over rice is perfect for a busy day when you want to deliver a meal to someone.